View of Split on a 3-Day Split, Itinerary, Croatia

 Cafes on the Riva in Split, Croatia

 Start your day like most Split locals and sip coffee in a café.
-There is no rush to the morning routine; rather, the experience is a relaxing one meant to be savored.
-At the cafes on the Riva, you get a first-hand look at Split waking up; children off to school, parents off to work and also a parade of people disembarking the newly arrived cruise ships.
+There is no rush to the morning routine.
+The experience is a relaxing one meant to be savored.
+At the cafes on the Riva, you get a first-hand look at Split waking up.
+Children heading to school and parents off to work, alongside the parade of people disembarking from newly arrived cruise ships.

 Pro Tip: Coffee in Croatian is kava.
-For an American-style coffee, order an Americano.
-For something similar to a latte, order bijela kava; for less milk than a latte, order a macchiato; for a strong coffee, order espresso
+For black coffee, order an Americano.
+For something similar to a latte, order bijela kava.

 Morning Shopping at Split Fresh Markets